andonigarcia/CODE2040-API-Challenge/C/README.md

 1. Download the source files
 2. Run `make`
 3. Execute `./interface`
-4. When prompted, either:</br>
+4. When prompted, either:
-  a.
-Enter your credentials (if you are a CODE2040 applicant)
+  * Enter your credentials (if you are a CODE2040 applicant)
-  b.
-Enter `a` for both questions to trigger my credentials
+  * Enter `a` for both questions to trigger my credentials

 ## Debugging and Individual Stages